-While I do agree that AI/ML algorithms can be built to identify right accounts through intent/ searches/ announcement these accounts can also be targeted effectively using display advertising based on role/function and their watering hole (media).
+While I do agree that AI/ML algorithms can be built to identify the right accounts through intent/ searches/ announcement these accounts can also be targeted effectively using display advertising based on role/function and their watering hole (media).

 All the AB(X)s still only focus on acquiring an account in the B2B marketing context.

-That is not really Key Account Management.
+That is not Key Account Management.

 The fact is, KAM is what you do after acquiring the strategic account.
 Some of the most critical elements of Key Account Management include:

 - Understanding the customer’s business deeply.
-How they are structured, which business units are growing rapidly, geography-wise spread, what are the strategic initiatives and management changes – these are some of the areas to study.
+How they are structured, which business units are growing rapidly, geography-wise spread, what are the strategic initiatives and management changes – are some of the areas to study.